Any (webshop)

 });

-Globals are meant to be used with frontend data that you want to access in designs.
-This could include the remaining amount needed to achieve free shipping, the name of a logged-in customer, a currency symbol, or a conversion rate, among other things.
+These are meant to be used with frontend data that you want to access in designs.
+This could be examples like the remaining amount needed to achieve free shipping, the name of a logged-in customer, a currency symbol, or a conversion rate.

 Clerk('config', {